djyates/Logsit-Support/SUPPORT.md

 ## Deleting an action

 Find the action you'd like to delete on your home screen and tap it.
-Hit the cog icon in the top right of the screen.
+Hit the ellipsis icon in the top right of the screen.
 Now tap the trash icon on the bottom right of the 'Edit Action' page and then press 'Delete Action' to confirm.
-PLEASE NOTE: this will delete your action and ALL of its associated check-ins, notes, locations and photos.
+PLEASE NOTE: this will delete your action and ALL of its associated check-ins, notes and locations.
 It can't be undone!

 ## Deleting a check-in

 Tap the relevant action on your home screen to go to its details page.
 Find the check-in you'd like to delete in the timeline and swipe from right to left to reveal the delete button.
-Alternatively you can tap the check-in and hit the delete button in the bottom right corner of the screen.
+Alternatively you can tap the check-in and hit the delete button.